GNR Class N2: Models

+Great Model Railways (GMR) announced two models of the N2 in their 1980 catalogue: one was to be in LNER lined apple green, numbered 9522 (9522 was the only N2 to be painted in LNER green livery, which it carried from 1946 to 1949); the other in British Railways mixed-traffic lined black, numbered 69531.
+Both were to retail at £17.95, but neither was put into production by GMR, which went into receivership that year.
+The tooling was bought by Mainline Railways, which listed them in their 1982 catalogue together with a third version, in LNER lined black and numbered 4744 (this was allocated a GMR catalogue number, although it was not advertised by GMR), and they all retailed at £25.00.
+All three were listed in the final Mainline catalogue of 1984, by which time the retail price had increased to £33.37 for the LNER lined black version.

 Hornby currently owns the toolings for the N2, and released a model of engine 69563 as part of the R2981 London Olympics 1948 set including two British Railways (ex-LNER) 60 ft teak coaches, 3rd class composite 1435 and 3rd Brake 24387.

 Hornby also produced models of the N2 up until 2005 using the original Mainline tooling in GNR Apple Green as locomotive No. 1763, among others.
 These models were painted in a slightly darker shade of green than that used on the Mainline model of 9522 in 1983.

 Hornby produces the LNER number 4765 in black livery using existing tooling, as R3465.

 In fiction

-The Thomas & Friends character Ryan is based on a GNR N2/1, specifically 1744.
+The Thomas & Friends character Ryan is based on a GNR N2/1, with the fictional number 1014.